The Old Catholic Confederation and the Anglican Communion

 Archbishop Sarfo presenting a special Stole made in Ghana to Archbishop de Paulo after their Eucharistic Concelebration in Philadelphia.

 On May 31, 2015, there was an historic Eucharistic Concelebration on the Feast of the Most Holy Trinity, at the Old Catholic Pro-Cathedral in Philadelphia, demonstrating full Communion between the Old Catholic Church in the United States (Old Catholic Confederation) and the Church of the Province of West Africa (Anglican Communion).
-Archbishop Dr. Daniel Y. Sarfo, the Primate of West Africa, was Guest Presider, with Archbishop Dr. Craig J. N. de Paulo, Primate of the Old Catholic Confederation, and Bishop Lamido Buba, Bishop of Wusasa (Anglican Communion), concelebrating.
+Archbishop Dr. Daniel Y. Sarfo, the Primate of West Africa, was Guest Presider, with Archbishop Dr. Craig J. N. de Paulo, Prelate of the Old Catholic Confederation, and Archbishop Lamido Buba, Dean of the Church of Nigeria, Archbishop of Kaduna and Bishop of Wusasa (Anglican Communion), concelebrating.

 On the Solemnity of the Nativity of Our Lord, December 25, 2013, His Grace, The Most Rev. S. Tilewa Johnson, the late Primate and Metropolitan-Archbishop of the Church of Province of West Africa, officially recognized the Old Catholic Confederation as a "distinct Old Catholic Christian Community" in ecclesial partnership with the Church of the Province of West Africa (Anglican Communion), having full Communion with the CPWA, thereby, with all of the Churches of the Anglican Communion.
 At that time, the Church of the Province of West Africa also recognized the Archdiocese of the United States of the Old Catholic Confederation as the canonical Old Catholic Church in the United States.